Enter The Ripped Zone: 10 Ways To Get Shredded!

 Using supplements is an important part in the process.
 Supplements can significantly add to your overall fat burning quest by supporting your training efforts.

-A great testosterone booster and a growth hormone potentiator should be staples in your protocol.
+A great testosterone booster should be staples in your protocol.
 Both hormones have been shown to significantly improve muscle growth and simultaneously reduce fat.
 Secondly, use an omega/amino hybrid product with a high EPA ratio to further support your efforts.
 And finally, a great fat burner that helps stimulate your CNS and get you jacked up for your workouts without wigging you out is the final piece of the puzzle.

 Secret of the pros: This may be very unconventional in its approach but it works.
 Intermittent fasting, where you drop your calories to roughly 500-600 calories a day a couple times a week, will activate brown fat stores in the body which will in turn help burn up intramuscular fat.
 When this happens, you reach a level of conditioning worthy of an Olympia stage.